DHTMLX/docs-suite/docs/calendar/configuring.md

 ## Timepicker

 You can add a timepicker into a calendar by enabling the [](calendar/api/calendar_timepicker_config.md) property.
+The timepicker can also be added as the **"timepicker"** entry of the [controls](calendar/api/calendar_controls_config.md) property.
 By default, a timepicker uses the 24-hour format.
 You can change it to the 12-hour format via the [](calendar/api/calendar_timeformat_config.md) property.
 It accepts either 12 or 24 value to select the desired time format.

 ~~~js